oslabs-beta/0ptiKube/README.md

 - Richard Rivera: [GitHub](https://github.com/RichardRiveraRoman) | [LinkedIn]()
 - Senay Yakut: [GitHub](https://www.linkedin.com/in/senaykt/) | [LinkedIn](https://github.com/SenayYakut)

-We would like to thank you for visiting our page, and those who made 0ptikube possible.
+We would like to thank you for visiting our page, and any future contributors!

 ## License 📄